eprintsug/EPrintsOpenAIRE/README.md

 ## Acknowledgements
-This was produced by Tomasz Neugebauer
+This was developed by Tomasz Neugebauer and initially hosted at https://github.com/photomedia/EPrintsOpenAIRE